About the Bone Haus

 The Bone Haus Brewing name and theme are a nod to the many ossuaries and catacombs, also known as bone houses, we’ve visited across Europe.
 Those warmly lit chambers contain artistic and stunning displays of skeletal remains of everyone from revered monks to common townsfolk, but those final resting places are hardly final, as they now serve as monuments for inspiration, reflection, and celebration for the living.
 They can be a reminder to live for today.

 We want to provide a different tasting experience upon every visit, so we’re dedicated to crafting a steady rotation of limited-editions and seasonals in order to round out our offerings and keep our customers guessing.
-We want to focus on brewing interesting beer (as well as sodas, tea, and coffee!) and serving our customers, and we frequently host a fun variety of food trucks when the tap room is open to the public.
+We want to focus on brewing interesting beer (as well as sodas, tea, and coffee!) and serving our customers, and we frequently host a fun variety of food trucks and live music when the tap room is open to the public.

 The Story of Hans Von Biermann